akomakom/esp8266-weather-batch-send/Readme.md

 * Send all pending readings every **30 minutes** (when 6 readings are pending).

 Doing this reduces the power-on time considerably since waking up to take a reading takes about 0.2s while sending can take 6s or more, and of course turning on WIFI takes more power.
-With the example configuration above, the total on-time in an hour goes from 72s to 14s (worst case scenario).
+With the example configuration above, the total on-time in an hour goes from 72s to 14s (worst case scenario, less with a static IP).

 ## Hardware Requirements

 * ESP8266 [wired for deep sleep](https://www.instructables.com/id/Enable-DeepSleep-on-an-ESP8266-01/) (GPIO16 to RST)
-* DHT11/DHT22 properly connected (Note: plug-n-play DHT11 shields often have an LED that wastes about **4mAh**, removal is recommended)
+* DHT11/DHT22/DS18B20 properly connected

+    Note: plug-n-play DHT11 shields often have an LED that wastes about **4mAh**, removal is recommended.
+    In fact, directly connecting the sensor to the ESP is even better if you don't need a regulator.
 * A way to program the ESP8266.
-* A remote server of some sort that can accept the data via http
+* A remote server of some sort that can accept the data via http.

+    This project uses a GET request, but POST/PUT would be a minor code change.

 ## Software Requirements